UniversalDependencies/docs/treebanks/es_ancora/index.md

 <ul>
   <li>Imp
     <ul>
-      <li>AUX-Fin: había, era, estaba, habían, eran, hubiera, podía, fuera, estaban, iba</li>
+      <li>AUX-Fin: había, era, estaba, habían, eran, hubiera, podía, fuera, estaban, pudiera</li>
-      <li>VERB-Fin: tenía, hacía, tenían, decía, quería, sabía, encontraba, estaba, parecía, iba</li>
+      <li>VERB-Fin: tenía, iba, hacía, tenían, decía, quería, sabía, encontraba, estaba, parecía</li>
     </ul>
   </li>
 </ul>